Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 In computing, the Post Office Protocol is a utility-layer Internet popular protocol used by email clients to retrieve electronic mail from a mail server.
 POP version three is the model in commonplace use.

-The publish office protocol (POP) is the maximum commonly used message request protocol inside the Internet world for moving messages from an email server to an electronic mail purchaser.
+The publish office protocol (POP) is the maximum commonly used message request protocol in the Internet world for moving messages from an email server to an electronic mail purchaser.
 With POP3, the e-mail client requests new messages from the e-mail server, and the server “pops” all new messages out to the patron.

 4) Simple mail transport Protocol (SMTP)